Decomposing scRNA-seq data using NMF - a demo

 pt.size = 0, ncol=5)

-Individual cells can now be represented in terms of their MP scores.
-Importantly, here the MPs were learned as a consensus of gene programs found across multiple samples – as opposed to calculating NMF once on the whole dataset.
-This can be an effective strategy to mitigate batch effects and represent samples in a common coordinate space.
+Individual cells can now be represented in terms of their gene program scores.
+Importantly, here the gene programs were learned as a consensus of gene programs found across multiple samples – as opposed to calculating NMF once on the whole dataset.
+This can be an effective strategy to mitigate batch effects, as meta-programs (MPs) are a consensus of gene programs consistently found across individual samples.
 Let’s store these coordinates in the Seurat object:

 matrix <- seu@meta.data[,names(mp.genes)]